fastconnect/virtualbox-cloudify-driver/README.md

 Copyright and license
 ----------------------
-Copyright (c) 2011 GigaSpaces Technologies Ltd. All rights reserved.
+Copyright (c) 2012 FastConnect SAS All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");<br/>
 you may not use this file except in compliance with the License.<br/>